nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Using flags that specify the use of normal profile only will restrict ability to create new broadcast profiles.

+#### Changes introduced in 18.07 to handle add-on settings from apps other than Studio

+Because Columns Explorer (see the corresponding section below) is used in Studio, Creator and Track Tool, it became necessary to change how add-on settings are loaded and managed outside of Studio.
+Instead of splconfig.initialize calling SPLConfig constructor directly, it will call splconfig.openConfig function that will call the constructor (if needed) and add the app name to a list of active SPL components.
+If this is done with add-on settings already loaded, no construction activity will take place.

+In app modules for Creator and Track Tool, the constructor will call splconfig.openConfig to perform the above activity.
+When the app module terminates (see below), splconfig.closeConfig will be called to unregister the component that is being terminated, and if no SPL components are active, add-on settings will be gone from memory.

 ### Life of the app module: events, commands and output

 Once the Studio app module is ready, you can then move to Studio window and perform activities such as: